quicwg/ops-drafts/draft-ietf-quic-manageability.md

 Also note that the list of versions in the Version Negotiation packet may contain reserved versions.
-This mechanism is used to avoid ossification in the implementation on the selection mechanism.
+This mechanism is used to avoid ossification in the implementation of the selection mechanism.
 Further, a client may send an Initial packet with a reserved version number to trigger version negotiation.
 In the Version Negotiation packet, the connection IDs of the client's Initial packet